MSBradshaw/SeeNV/README.md

 [bedtools](https://bedtools.readthedocs.io/en/latest/)

-All these dependacies will be placed in the bin direcoty of the cnviz conda environment.
+All these dependencies will be placed in the bin directory of the seenv conda environment.

-As long as the conda environemnt is activated the `seenv` command can now be used anywhere.
+As long as the conda environment is activated the `seenv` command can now be used anywhere.

 # Usage

-SeeNV requires it's conda environment in order to work, start the conda environment:
+SeeNV requires its conda environment in order to work, start the conda environment:

 `conda activate seenv`

 ## Build a Reference DB

 In order to generate plots, a reference panel database is required.
-You can either create your own or use the one included with this repository.
+You can either create your own or use the one included in this repository.

 ```
 seenv \